Child abuse

 Learn more about sextortion scams and how to report them.

 Sexual exposure of genitalia is the deliberate exposure of private body parts in public.
-It is sometimes known as flashing or indecent exposure.
+It is sometimes known as flashing.

 Where sexual exposure laws apply